kyteware/ai-air-mouse/JOURNAL.md

 ## 2024-3-15
 I've been doing a lot more work, but unfortunately my IMU has broken :(.
 I have ordered several more IMUs, but they wont arrive for around a month.
 I'm going to work on other projects in the meantime, but I'm excited to keep working on this!

+# 2024-4-26
+I'd like to give a little update on what I've been working on.
+My new IMUs arrived, but they didn't work properly.
+So, I've decided to change my approach to this project, instead using hand recognition from cameras to recognize hand gestures.